The Ocean Project: Activities

 The Ocean Project has been growing World Ocean Day since 2002 as a way to raise the profile of the ocean and rally the world every 8 June, with expanded involvement and action year-round.
-Under The Ocean Project leadership, World Ocean Day has grown from a handful of events in a few countries before 2002 into a global celebration of our ocean.
-The Ocean Project uses this day with the help of its network to promote restoring and protecting the ocean.
-Their Annual Report from 2019 shows more than 2000 events in over 140 countries throughout the year.
-In 2019, the campaign's theme was Gender and the Ocean, pushing for both ocean protections and promote gender equality.
+Under The Ocean Project leadership, World Ocean Day has grown from a few sporadic events in a few countries from 1992-2002 into a global celebration of our ocean, with tens of thousands of events and activities each June.
+The Ocean Project uses this day with the help of its network to promote restoring and protecting the ocean and stabilizing the climate.
+Their Annual Reports shows thousands of events in over 150 countries throughout the year.

 The conservation action focus for 2023 is to call on world leaders to follow through on their commitments to protect 30% of our blue planet by 2030 and make sure it happens The project is now recognized by the United Nations.